Professor, Ocean Engineering and Marine Sciences

 - NOAA Southeast Fisheries Science Center: Research Scientist, Miami, 1985-1989

 Consulting: Includes Smithsonian Institution, NOAA-NMFS, Florida Dept. of Environ.
-Protection, Conservation International, S. Atlantic Fishery Management Council, National Geographic Society, U.N.
+Protection, Conservation International, South Atlantic Fishery Management Council, National Geographic Society, U.N.
 Food & Agriculture Organization.

-- Approx. 70 research publications include: a) articles in >20 peer-review science and policy journals; b) 3 co-authored/edited books; c) chapters in 5 books; and c) assessments of conservation science and policy issues (e.g., Florida DEP, NOAA, IUCN).
-Links to most publications below.
+- >75 research publications include a) science and policy articles in >20 peer-review journals; b) 4 co-authored/edited books; c) chapters in 5 books; and d) major team assessments of science and policy issues (e.g., Florida DEP, NOAA, IUCN), links to most below.

-- Strategic co-management of dozens of conservation projects in English or Spanish with varied partners.
-Co-developed >5 habitat & fishery conservation laws, >15 marine protected areas, and varied coastal management and climate adaptation initiatives in the southeast US and Caribbean.
+- Co-management of >30 local, regional, national, and international conservation projects in English and Spanish with partners in approx. 10 Latin American and Caribbean nations.
+Co-developed >5 habitat and fishery conservation laws, >15 marine protected areas, and varied coastal management and climate adaptation initiatives in focal regions.

-- >30 graduate student committees at 8 universities.
+- Member of >35 graduate student committees, advisor of >15 at 8 universities.

-- >130 conference/workshop presentations in English and Spanish, most w/ abstracts.
+- >150 conference/workshop presentations in English and Spanish, >50 abstracts.

-- Instructed or guest-lectured >10 university courses in sciences or policy.
+- Instructed or guest-lectured over 10 university courses in sciences or policy.
 Lecturer in Spanish at 5 universities.

 Advisory & Management Panels: Current and past include: